juju/docs/src/en/tut-lxd.md

 newgrp lxd
 ```

+LXD automatically configures a random subnet for the containers to use.
+In the
+event that it conflicts with an existing subnet some intervention will be
+required on your part.
+See [LXD initialisation][lxd-initialisation] for
+guidance.

+## LXD initialisation

-Secondly, LXD includes an interactive initialisation which includes setting up
+LXD includes an interactive initialisation which includes setting up
 a ZFS pool and appropriate networking for your LXD containers.
 To start this
 process, enter: